 In this post, I’ll attempt to answer 3 big questions:

--McKinsey, Accenture, Monitor…what’s the difference between different consulting firms?
+-Who are management consultants? -McKinsey, Accenture, Monitor…what’s the difference between different management consulting firms? -What do management consultants actually do?

 Who are consultants?